(Pocket-lint) - Samsung announced the Galaxy S21 series in January 2021 during its Unpacked event, with three devices in the line up to choose from.

 The Galaxy S21 Ultra starts at £1149 in the UK and €1249 in Europe.
 All three handsets will be available from 29 January.

-The Samsung Galaxy S21 and S21+ are very similar in terms of their offerings, with the main difference being their physical size and therefore display size, as well as a larger battery capacity in the Plus model.
 While they are capable flagship devices, with a nice design, great display and plenty of power, they can't compete with the camera performance of the S21 Ultra.
 They are quite a bit cheaper than the Ultra, but at the same time, they aren't hugely improved over the S20 FE, which is cheaper than both for much the same offering.

 The Galaxy S21 Ultra meanwhile, offers a more substantial camera, which is a much better performer, a larger and sharper display with support for the S Pen, and a more premium build quality and appearance.
 It's easily the most attractive device of the trio, standing apart from the other S21 models more clearly than the previous version.
 If it's the best you are after, it's the Galaxy S21 Ultra that you want.